In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings, including:

 - Check the content of your mailing; content plays a big role in whether or not mail is classified as spam.
 Test the content using our Virtual Inbox test or by sending an email to MailTester and checking the results.
 You can also check out additional tips here to avoid being classified as spam.

 - If you haven't checked your sender authentication (which is similar to a license to send email), follow Step 1 in the Troubleshooting Deliverability Issues - Bounced Messages section above.
 This is another factor that affects your deliverability, so it is important to have this in place (and to rule this out as a potential cause).

 It's important to understand blacklists and their impact on your deliverability.
 There are three important list types that you'll want to understand in relation to blacklists:

 Let's take a look at the different definitions, and what you can do to avoid blacklists.

 A blacklist contains IP addresses and domains that are suspected of sending spam.
-Many email servers and spam filters filter mail based on whether or not the sender's IP is on a blacklist.
+Many email servers and spam filters filter mail based on whether the sender's IP is on a blacklist.
 Ultimately, blacklists help to filter out spam and protect the recipients.

 A greylist contains the IP addresses and domains of bulk senders.
 Greylisting can be used by receiving mail servers to temporarily reject mail coming from bulk senders.
-They can be used to deter spammers because most legitimate senders attempt retry the mail that is rejected while many spammers do not.
+They can be used to deter spammers because most legitimate senders attempt to retry the mail that is rejected while many spammers do not.
 MA Professional automatically retries temporary errors to deliver mailings.